FAQs | MS in Mental Health Counseling Program | PCOM

 • “My training at PCOM (specifically through STEPPS, the Standardized Training and Evaluation of Psychologists and Psychotherapists program) helped me to achieve my dream job in the field of child trauma years earlier than I ever thought possible.”

-Any student who wants to be licensed in the state of Pennsylvania must complete a 60 credit-hour MS degree, pass a licensure examination and complete at least two years of 3,000 hours of supervised work experience (i.e., a paid position).
+Any student who wants to be independently licensed in the state of Pennsylvania must complete a 60 credit-hour MS degree, pass a licensure examination and complete at least 3,000 hours of supervised work experience (i.e., a paid position).
+Pennsylvania also offers a provisional license aimed at expanding opportunities for new counseling graduates.
 Licensure requirements often differ by state.
-For more information on licensure requirements for professional counseling in all 50 states, visit Counseling.org - American Counseling Association.
+For more information on licensure requirements for professional counseling in all 50 states, visit the American Counseling Association website.

-Neither MAT or GRE scores are required for admission.
+Neither MAT nor GRE scores are required for admission.

 What Our Students Say